HumanBeanJuice/Peroxide-Finder-Exercise/README.md

 ### 06171d3 Add dockerfile and docker-compose add to gitignore
 ### 189ea23 docker-compose.yaml fix keep docker running
 The `sh -c tail -F anything` command is a bit hacky, but it keeps the container running while still detached, allowing the ability to run the testing function defined above
+### 46eed8c Added fix for inorganic peroxides
+Added a fix for not taking into account inorganic compounds.
+Using a list of anticipated inorganic analytes for now.
+But a potential regex formula with a flat molecular formula ( or calculating implicit hydrogens from SMILES) could be used to check if compound has -C-H moeities to automate determination of organic/inorganic salts/peroxides.